 Instead, look for an open space free of electric poles, trees, and large buildings.

 4. If Driving When a Quake Hits

-If an earthquake hits while you are driving, it will probably feel like your car suddenly had serious problems.
+If an earthquake hits while driving, it will probably feel like your car suddenly had severe problems.
 It might take you a moment to realize it’s an earthquake and not your steering going out of control.

 Steps to Take:

 - Slowly come to a stop

 - Try to stay away from any trees, poles, traffic lights, or large buildings.
 Obviously, you’ll want to avoid bridges during a quake as well!